← All Chapters|Part 1 — The Premise and the Witness

 Over the past two decades, a statistically improbable number of high-profile figures have appeared in public with unexplained black eyes—specifically, periorbital ecchymosis of the kind that would result from blunt force trauma to the orbital region.
 The injuries tend to affect the left eye, and the official explanations have been, without exception, mundane to the point of absurdity.

 Prince Andrew, Duke of York — Appeared at a funeral in 2017 with a pronounced black left eye.
 No official explanation was provided.
-Prince Andrew is, of course, one of the most thoroughly documented associates of Jeffrey Epstein, with confirmed visits to both Little St. James Island and Zorro Ranch, flight log entries, and the testimony of Virginia Giuffre, who alleged that she was trafficked to him on multiple occasions.
+Prince Andrew is one of the most thoroughly documented associates of Jeffrey Epstein, with confirmed visits to both Little St. James Island and Zorro Ranch, flight log entries, and the testimony of Virginia Giuffre, who alleged that she was trafficked to him on multiple occasions.

 Pope Francis — Appeared with a severe black eye during his visit to Colombia in 2017.
 The Vatican's official explanation: he "banged into the Popemobile glass."
 The Pope is the leader of the Roman Catholic Church, an institution with documented histories of both child sexual abuse (documented in the John Jay Report, the Pennsylvania Grand Jury Report, the Australian Royal Commission, and numerous other investigations) and esoteric ritual practices (the Vatican's own archives contain references to exorcism protocols that describe demonic possession in terms strikingly similar to Marshall's description of droning).